 - Fully funded government scholarship

-- Covers tuition, living, travel, and insurance
+- Covers education, living, travel, and insurance

 Financial Coverage

-Fully funded scholarships generally include:
+Totally funded scholarships generally include:

 - Full tuition fees